 SEO stands for search engine optimization, which is the process of getting your website to show up naturally on search engines results without having to pay for it.

-It is combined from the page titles, descriptions and content that you have added on the website.
+It is combined with the page titles, descriptions and content that you have added to the website.

 Submitting your website to Google